 See Related: Corporate Governance: Reasons for Effective Management

-Although it is known to encourage an organization’s well-being and social relevance, shared governance has some flaws.
-Mainly, introducing the concept and maintaining its four principles takes quite some time and effort in an organization.
+Although it encourages an organization’s well-being and social relevance, shared governance has flaws.
+Introducing the concept and maintaining its four principles takes time and effort.

 This might require extended hours and increased responsibility for the minimum-wage workers.
 That might not be seen as a welcome scenario initially.
-To combat this inconvenience and ensure a smooth transition, organizations need thorough counseling and awareness before implementing the system.
+Organizations need thorough counseling and awareness before implementing the system to combat this inconvenience and ensure a smooth transition.

-Moreover, applying a shared governance structure is only relevant if the leadership has complete trust over other sections of the organization.
-If not, the system might prove to be of no use to the company.
+Moreover, a shared governance structure is only relevant if the leadership has complete trust in other sections of the organization.
+If not, the system might prove useless to the company.

 See Related: Best Vanguard ESG Funds

-Whether it’s corporate governance or other institutionalized organizations, the shared governance model delivers positive implications.
+The shared governance model delivers positive implications for corporate governance or other institutionalized organizations.
 However, the said outcome is only possible if the model is utilized following a strict protocol through the proper channels.

-Otherwise, shared governance can prove problematic in some situations where multiple hierarchies gang up against each other to achieve a particular decision or outcome.
+Otherwise, shared governance can prove problematic in situations where multiple hierarchies collaborate to achieve a particular decision or outcome.
 In either case, thorough preparation and strict monitoring are required to ensure the positive outcome of shared governance.

 Related Resources